apple/foundationdb/design/Commit/How a commit is done in FDB.md

 ## Tracking the process using `g_traceBatch`

 `g_traceBatch` can be used for querying the transactions and commits.
-A typical query string for Splunk is:
+A typical query in the trace logs is:

 ```
-LogGroup=loggroup Type=type Location=location
+Type=type Location=location
 ```

 The format of `location` is, in general, `<source_file_name>.<function/actor name>.<log information>`, e.g.